Manzo'd with Children

-Manzo'd with Children is an American reality documentary television series on Bravo which premiered on October 5, 2014.
+Manzo'd with Children is an American reality television series on Bravo which premiered on October 5, 2014.
 Bravo announced the series in April 2014, making it the first spin-off show of The Real Housewives of New Jersey.
 The first season concluded on November 2, 2014.

 In February 2017, it was announced the series would not return for a fourth season.